D-Robotics/rdk_model_zoo/demos/classification/README.md

 2. Single-threaded delay is the ideal situation for single frame, single-threaded, and single-BPU core delay, and BPU inference for a task.
 3. The frame rate of a 4-thread project is when 4 threads simultaneously send tasks to a dual-core BPU.
 In a typical project, 4 threads can control the single frame delay to be small, while consuming all BPUs to 100%, achieving a good balance between throughput (FPS) and frame delay.
 4. The maximum frame rate of 8 threads is for 8 threads to simultaneously load tasks into the dual-core BPU of X3.
 The purpose is to test the maximum performance of the BPU.
 Generally, 4 cores are already full.
 If 8 threads are much better than 4 threads, it indicates that the model structure needs to improve the "calculation/memory access" ratio or optimize the DDR bandwidth when compiling.
-5. Floating-point/fixed-point precision: Floating-point accuracy uses the Top-1 inference accuracy Level of onnx before the model is quantized, while quantized accuracy is the accuracy Level of the actual inference of the model after quantization.
+5. Floating-point/fixed-point Top-1: Floating-point accuracy uses the Top-1 inference accuracy Level of onnx before the model is quantized, while quantized accuracy is the accuracy Level of the actual inference of the model after quantization.
 6. The bold parts in the table are the models recommended for balancing inference speed and accuracy, and models with higher inference accuracy or faster inference speed can be used according to the actual deployment situation

 ## 3. Model Download Link